RapidCodeLab/gopusher-wiki/docs/03-sw-integration.md

 Download or clone this git repository https://github.com/RapidCodeLab/gopusher-sw

-Change VAPID Public Key, Publisher's API Key, Channel and Events URL in files to your data.
+Change the VAPID Public Key, Publisher’s API Key, Channel, and Events URL in the file to match your data.

 Upload app.js & sw.js to your sites, include app.js to your pages.